quintonn/QBic/README.md

 # Creating a new QBic Project
 You can either choose to setup a new QBic project [manually](#creating-a-project-manually) , or
-You can support me an purchase my custom [Visual Studio Project Template](https://github.com/quintonn/QBic#using-the-custom-qbic-project-template).
+You can support me and purchase my custom [Visual Studio Project Template](https://github.com/quintonn/QBic#using-the-custom-qbic-project-template).

 ## Creating a project Manually
 1. Create a new Visual Studio ASP.Net Web Application (.NET Framework)